Edition for Web Developers — Last Updated 3 June 2023

 Let finalSandboxFlags be the union of targetSnapshotParams's sandboxing flags and policyContainer's CSP list's CSP-derived sandboxing flags.

-Let responseOrigin be the result of determining the origin given response's URL, finalSandboxFlags, documentState's initiator origin, and null.
+Let responseOrigin be the result of determining the origin given response's URL, finalSandboxFlags, and documentState's initiator origin.

-Let coopEnforcementResult be a new cross-origin opener policy enforcement result with
+Let coopEnforcementResult be a new opener policy enforcement result with

 Set navigationParams to a new navigation params, with